Benefits of Spring Boot's application.yml file with examples

 What are the benefits of Spring Boot YAML files?

-If the @PropertySource limitation can be overlooked, YAML should be the preferred configuration format for new Spring Boot projects.
-The key benefits of YAML based Spring Boot configuration files includes:
+limitation, YAML should be the preferred configuration format for new Spring Boot projects.
+The key benefits of YAML-based Spring Boot configuration files includes the following:

-• Access to advanced YAML features like anchors and aliases
+- Access to advanced YAML features such as anchors and aliases.

-Can Spring properties and YAML files be used together?
+Can you use Spring properties and YAML files together?

 Fortunately, developers aren’t forced to choose between YAML and properties-based Spring configuration.
-The two formats can be used together, and if the same property is defined in both files, the YAML file loses, and the traditional properties file wins.
+The two formats can be used together.
+If the same property is defined in both files, the YAML file loses and the traditional properties file wins.

 Either way, the true winner is the developer who has the flexibility to choose the Spring Boot application configuration file format that works best for them.